List of Algerian football players in foreign leagues: History of Algerian players in the rest of the world Leagues

-The transfers of Algerian players in the rest of the world Leagues and the most prominent, Khaled Kharroubi is the first Algerian to play in South America and exactly in Brazil with Vitória where he played for one season.
-Aymen Tahar is the first Algerian to play in the J1 League, but has played only one match. also Karim Matmour is the first Algerian to play in Australia A-League where he joined to Adelaide United, but he left in December 2017, terminating his contract early after playing 11 games.
-Raïs M'Bolhi is also the first Algerian to play in Major League Soccer with a club Philadelphia Union.
-After playing in only 9 matches in the 2015 season, head coach, Jim Curtin said that M'Bolhi would never play again for Philadelphia.
-M'Bohli is rated as one of the worst signings in club history., On 22 January 2018, Saphir Taïder signed a three-year deal at Major League Soccer franchise Montreal Impact, starting with a two-year loan and the option of a fourth year.
-He joined as a Designated Player. and the first goal for an Algerian player in MLS was against Atlanta United FC in a 4–1 defeat away. in Africa, Farès Hachi is the first Algerian to play in South Africa when he joined African champion Mamelodi Sundowns. but played only 21 game in the Premier Soccer League in a season and a half and then left South Africa.
+The transfers of Algerian players to the rest of the world's leagues and the most prominent, Khaled Kharroubi, is the first Algerian to play in South America and exactly in Brazil with Vitória, where he played for one season.
+Aymen Tahar is the first Algerian to play in the J1 League, but has played only one match.
+Also, Karim Matmour is the first Algerian to play in Australia's A-League, where he joined Adelaide United, but he left in December 2017, terminating his contract early after playing 11 games.
+Raïs M'Bolhi is also the first Algerian to play in Major League Soccer with the club Philadelphia Union.
+After playing in only 9 matches in the 2015 season, head coach Jim Curtin said that M'Bolhi would never play again for Philadelphia.
+M'Bohli is rated as one of the worst signings in club history.
+On 22 January 2018, Saphir Taïder signed a three-year deal at Major League Soccer franchise Montreal Impact, starting with a two-year loan and the option of a fourth year.
+He joined as a Designated Player.
+The first goal for an Algerian player in MLS was against Atlanta United FC in a 4–1 defeat away.
+In Africa, Farès Hachi is the first Algerian to play in South Africa, when he joined African champion Mamelodi Sundowns. but played only 21 games in the Premier Soccer League in a season and a half and then left South Africa.

 Youcef Belaïli achieved CAF Champions League two consecutive times and four league tournaments more than any other Algerian player.

 Also there is the French-born Chaher Zarour who spent the Vietnam League 1 with Sanna Khánh Hòa as the first Algerian player to play there.
 The first player to play in South Asia was Hamid Berguiga, when he joined Brunei DPMM in Brunei, who plays in the Singapore league and won the League Cup in 2009 first in this region for an Algerian player.
 In North America, Andy Delort became the first Algerian to win a title there with Mexican club Tigres UANL where Delort won Liga MX Apertura in 2016, although he did not have Algerian citizenship until 2019.
 Also his transfer deal was the highest for an Algerian player outside Europe where he signed a four-year contract while the transfer fee paid to Caen was reported as €8 million.
 Three years after Saphir Taïder achieved the Canadian Championship with Montreal Impact after winning against Toronto FC in the final first for an Algerian player.